SenseLogic/BIT/README.md

 ```

 Finds non-excluded files larger than 50 megabytes in the current folder,
-splits them inside the `.bit/` folder and append them to the `.gitignore` file.
+splits them inside the `.bit/` folder and excludes them in the `.gitignore` file.

 ```bash
 bit --join